 Motility disorders.
 Difficulty moving foods through the pharynx or esophagus

 Bloody bowel movements

-There may be other reasons for your physician to recommend an upper GI series.
+There may be other reasons for your doctor to recommend an upper GI series.

 Risks of the procedure

-If you're pregnant or suspect that you may be pregnant, you should notify your physician.
+If you're pregnant or suspect that you may be pregnant, you should notify your doctor.
 Radiation exposure during pregnancy may lead to birth defects.

-Patients who are allergic to or sensitive to medications, contrast dyes, iodine, or latex should notify their physician.
+Patients who are allergic to or sensitive to medications, contrast dyes, iodine, or latex should notify their doctor.